jukoor/smart-weather-tab/README.md

-# Smart Weather Tab
+# Smart Weather Tab Chrome Extension

 ## About

-Smart Weather Tab is a Google Chrome extension that displays the weather in a beautiful way in your new tab window.
+Smart Weather Tab is a Google Chrome extension that displays the weather in a beautiful way in the new tab window.
+It is written in vanilla JS.
 The user can either enter a city or use the current location to display the latest weather data.
 Data shown includes the current situation, highlights of today, as well as a 5-day weather forecast.

 Different settings for interface or units let you personalize the application.
 Depending on the weather condition, changing background images are displayed.
 For each day in the 5-day list details can be displayed by clicking it.

 Weather data is provided by [Open-Meteo API](https://open-meteo.com).
 Reverse geocoding is provided by [BigDataCloud API](https://www.bigdatacloud.com/).